 No matter which damages you pursue, it is always important to have a well-structured claim.

-An Albuquerque personal-injury attorney from the Law Office of Brian K. Branch can help you gather evidence, construct a strong argument and handle each step of the claims process.
+An Albuquerque personal-injury attorney from the Law Office of Brian K. Branch, PC can help you gather evidence, construct a strong argument and handle each step of the claims process.
 To schedule a consultation, call our office at 505-207-4401

 In the meantime, here are four factors to prove when claiming for emotional distress

 Provide indisputable evidence that your emotional distress was the result of physical injury.

 In most circumstances, you cannot claim emotional distress without a physical injury – even if the incident was traumatizing.
 If you have evidence of an injury and can prove that it is responsible for your suffering, then you have a stronger case and a higher chance of recovering compensation.

 Juries seldom take emotional distress claims seriously – even if you prepare a perfectly structured argument.
 They need undeniable evidence to understand the extent of your emotional pain, but you must have suffered mentally or physically as a direct result of it.
 Psychiatric testimony, expert witnesses or a doctor’s letter can help prove neuroticism, psychosis, migraines, ulcers or depression.

 Prove that your emotional distress was the result of an extreme underlying cause.

 In many cases, the effects of traumatic events result in emotional distress.
 Examples include disfigurement, the death of a loved one, fear for life and irreparable scarring.
 Providing evidence that the accident caused one of these will strengthen your case.
 However, the incident would need to trigger a similar response to the same situation in the average person.